mysociety/fixmystreet/customising/language/index.md

 For other languages the file should be `faq-<lang>.html`.
 If there is not a translated template it will fall back to `faq.html`.

+## Translating body names, categories, and report states

+As long as you have set up the <code>LANGUAGES</code> configuration first, you will find that in the admin you can give translations for each of body names, report categories, and report states.
+These translations will be used as appropriate depending upon the language of the front end.